pferreiraov/cmb-aber-dopp/README.md

 ```

 The functions htheofast and betafast are the implematation of the estimator introduced by [Amendola et al. (2011)](https://arxiv.org/abs/1008.1183).
 As the estimator is one of the most important features of this code this is why the example is focused on use it.
-Other important functions are the "dipole_doppler_" related.
+Other important functions are the "dipole_doppler_", related to the Dipole Distortion effect.

 ## Dependencies
 * python 3 (most of the code)